mathspp/mathspp/pages/02.blog/04.pydonts/usages-of-underscore/item.en.md

 >>> n = 100_000_000
 ```

-Is there any doubt that we are talking about 100 billion?
+Is there any doubt that we are talking about 100 nillion?
 Using `_` as a thousands separator really makes a difference here,
 and you shouldn't need any more convincing!
 But I'll just show you a little example from the Python Standard Library.